 Federal regulations offer some flexibility in suspending students with disabilities in excess of 10 school days in the school year in certain circumstances.
 In order to determine whether the circumstances permit a suspension in excess of 10 days per school year, consultation by the school with the Office of Due Process and Mediation (773-553-1905) is absolutely necessary.
-Without such consultation and approval from the Department, the current procedures limiting suspensions for students with disabilities to 10 school days in a school year will continue to apply.
+Without such consultation and approval from the Department, the 10 school day limit on out of school suspensions current procedures limiting suspensions for students with disabilities to 10 school days in a school year will continue to apply.